-- E15.5 Except for ITE specific pedagogic modules and Youth and Community Work / Youth Studies modules, at levels 4, 5 and 6, if the overall mark for a module is 40% or more, and any one other component of that module is less than 40%, but at least 35% or more it will be recorded as a Compensated Pass and no resit will be allowed. - E15.6 This rule applies solely to undergraduate programmes of study and does not apply to resits.
+- E15.5 Except for ITE specific pedagogic modules and Youth and Community Work / Youth Studies modules, at levels 4, 5 and 6, if the overall mark for a module is 40% or more, and any one other component of that module is less than 40%, but at least 35% or more it will be recorded as a Compensated Pass and no resit will be allowed. - E15.6 This rule applies solely to undergraduate programmes of study and not to Masters or PGCE programmes.
+It does not apply to resits.